zerkman/zest/doc/build.md

 - All source files and git clones are in `$HOME/src`.
 - Your Vivado project is in a subdirectory of `zest/vivado`.
 The project directory name depends on your FPGA board.

+## Fix rlwrap

+The current version (2023.2) of the Xilinx tools requires to update one of the internally used tools.
+If not already done, the procedure is the following (as root):

+    # apt install rlwrap
+    # cd /opt/Xilinx/Vitis/2023.2/bin/unwrapped/lnx64.o
+    # rm rlwrap
+    # ln -s /usr/bin/rlwrap .

+Quit the root session and go back to your normal user session.

 ## Get the zeST source code

 Issue those commands: